esauvisky/bravo/README.md

 ## Remarks

-- I've never used the theme Hestia(https://wordpress.org/themes/hestia/) before.
+- I've never used the theme Hetia(https://wordpress.org/themes/hestia/) before.
 I deliberately chose a random theme as a *proof-of-concept* that my solution would be robust enough to be suitable for any theme.

+- OMDB API parameter *By search* returns paginated JSONs, which **was not implemented on the search page**.
+So you'll only get 10 results per search.

+-

 ## Foot-Notes